-The Sagafjord was built by Societe Nouvelle des Forges et Chantiers de la Mediterranee, France, Sagafjord was one of the most luxurious liners of her day, The shipbuilders received the original plans and specifications for the vessel from Norwegian America Line during the summer of 1960 though it wasn't until 1965 that the ship was in service.
+Built by Societe Nouvelle des Forges et Chantiers de la Mediterranee, France, Sagafjord was one of the most luxurious liners of her day, The shipbuilders received the original plans and specifications for the vessel from Norwegian America Line during the summer of 1960 though it wasn't until 1965 that the ship was in service.

-The build contract was signed on 24 September 1962 and the keel laid on 19 June 1963 before her launch on 13 June 1964.
-She underwent sea trials from May until September in 1965 and was finally christened on 18 September 1965 Sagafjord in Toulon.
+The contract to build Sagafjord was signed on 24 September 1962 and the ship's keel was laid on 19 June 1963.
+The ship was launched on 13 June 1964, after which she underwent sea trials from May until September in 1965.

-As Saga Rose she was joined in 2004 by her former fleet mate Vistafjord (later Caronia), who was renamed Saga Ruby.
-Saga Rose was retired in late 2009.
+Saga Rose she was joined in 2004 by her former-fleet mate Vistafjord (later Caronia and finally renamed Saga Ruby).
+Saga Rose was retired in late 2009 and later scrapped.